Chinese Canadian author Catherine Lewis (she/her/hers) is a finalist for the Bisexual Book Awards’ Bi Writer of the

-Recently featured at Word Vancouver and at the Poets Corner Reading Series, she has been interviewed on Vancouver Co-op Radio’s Wax Poetic.
+Recently featured at Word Vancouver and the Poets Corner Reading Series, she has been interviewed on Vancouver Co-op Radio’s Wax Poetic.

 A graduate of the Writer’s Studio at Simon Fraser University and of the Vancouver Manuscript Intensive, she is a Banff Centre Literary Arts alumna.

 She is currently working on a poetry collection and on a prose memoir.

-Born in Hong Kong and raised in Canada, she lives in Vancouver on the territories of the Musqueam, Squamish, and Tsleil-Waututh peoples, where she serves on Vancouver Poetry House’s Board of Directors.
+Born in Hong Kong and raised in Canada, she lives in Vancouver on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh peoples, where she serves as Vice-President of Vancouver Poetry House.